lasiniip2/weather-dashboard-using-flutter/README.md

-# Weather Dashboard - Student Index 224143T
+# Weather Dashboard Using Flutter

 A Flutter-based weather dashboard application that calculates geographical coordinates from a student index number and fetches real-time weather data.